 Fact check: If there’s no actual research cited, that’s a good indicator that it could be made up.
 Young claims that his essential oils are vibrating at 52 Hz to 320 Hz.
 Have you heard of the terms megahertz or gigahertz?
 Yeah, those are exponentially higher frequency units than hertz.

 Let’s get vibrating

 Young has a very odd definition of frequency: “Frequency is defined as a measurable rate of electrical energy flow that is constant between any two points.”

-Frequency is a measure of number of events per unit of time.
+Frequency is a measure of the number of events per unit of time.
 Hertz is a unit of cycles per second.
 In the diagram above, the sine wave on the top is the lowest frequency, and below that are waves of higher and higher frequency.
 There’s also a distinction between oscillation and vibration; electromagnetic radiation oscillates, while vibration is a mechanical phenomenon.